 In the Valley, experts have recommended Swan Slab (behind the Yosemite Lodge next to the main road), Sunnyside Bench and The Church Bowl Area.

 A good book on rope climbing in Yosemite is “Yosemite Top Ropes”, available at the Mountaineering store or online.
-One of the best sources for topos and betas is supertopo.com.
+One of the best sources for topographic maps and betas (information about routes) is supertopo.com.

 The Yosemite Mountaineering School and Guide Service offers beginner through advanced classes in Yosemite Valley spring through fall, and in Tuolumne Meadows in summer.
 They are an American Mountain Guides Association (AMGA) accredited guide service and a Professional Ski Instructors of America (PSIA) member ski school.